 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as those with cancer undergoing chemotherapy. persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people, and infants, can be particularly at risk from infections.
+Immuno-compromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people and infants, can be particularly at risk from infections.

 These people should seek advice about drinking water from their health care providers.
-USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the USEPA's Safe Drinking Water Hotline 800-426-4791 or at www.epa.gov/safewater.
+USEPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the USEPA's Safe Drinking Water Hotline 800-426-4791 or at www.epa.gov/safewater.

-Fluoridation and Dental Fluorosis

-widely accepted practice proven to be safe and effective for preventing and controlling tooth decay.
-The SFPUC's fluoride target level in the water is 0.7 milligram per liter, consistent with the May 2015 State regulatory guidance on the new optimal fluoride level.
+Fluoridation and Dental Fluorosis Mandated by State law, water fluoridation is a widely accepted practice proven to be safe and effective for preventing and controlling tooth decay.
+The SFPUC's fluoride target level in the water is 0.7 milligram per liter, consistent with the May 2015 State regulatory guidance on optimal fluoride level.
 Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing tiny white lines or streaks in their teeth.
 These marks are referred to as mild to very mild fluorosis, and are often only visible under a microscope.
 Even in cases where the marks are visible, they do not pose any health risk.
-CDC considers it safe to use optimally fluoridated water for preparing infant formula.
-To lessen this chance of dental fluorosis, you may choose to use lowfluoride bottled water to prepare infant formula.
+The Centers for Disease Control (CDC) considers it safe to use optimally fluoridated water for preparing infant formula.
+To lessen this chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
 Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, toothpaste and dental products.